 In addition to liabilities, the Statement of Net Position reports a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenues) until that time.
 The School Board has two items that qualify for reporting in this category.
-It has deferred inflows of resources related to the net pension liability; see Note 7 for additional information on deferred inflows of resources related to defined benefit liability; see Note 14 for additional information on deferred inflows of resources related to the total post-employment benefit liability.
+It has deferred inflows of resources related to the net pension liability; see Note 7 for additional information on deferred inflows of resources related to defined benefit pension plans.
+The School Board also has deferred inflows of resources related to total other post-employment benefit liability; see Note 14 for additional information on deferred inflows of resources related to the total post-employment benefit liability.